Robert Fayrfax

 Robert Fayrfax (23 April 1464 – 24 October 1521) was an English Renaissance composer, considered the most prominent and influential of the reigns of Kings Henry VII and Henry VIII of England.
+He represents the third stage of the development of the English votive style in the Eton Choirbook and the Caius Choirbook.

 Biography

-He was born in Deeping Gate, Lincolnshire.
+He was born in Deeping Gate, Lincolnshire, to William Fayrfax, Esquire, of Deeping Gate and Ann Tanfield, daughter of Robert Tanfield, Keeper of Arms of St Mary Aldermanbury.
 He had the patronage of the leading cultural figure of Henry VII's court, the king's mother Lady Margaret Beaufort (1443-1509).
 He became a Gentleman of the Chapel Royal by 6 December 1497.
 He was granted a chaplaincy of the Free Chapel at Snodhill Castle near Dorstone, a post which was given away a year later to Robert Cowper, another Gentleman.
-Fayrfax was at court at Richmond Palace on 28 May 1502 when Elizabeth of York, the wife of Henry VII, gave him 20 shillings for "setting an Anthem of oure lady and Saint Elizabeth".
+Fayrfax was at court at Richmond Palace on 28 March 1502 when Elizabeth of York, the wife of Henry VII, gave him 20 shillings for "setting an Anthem of oure lady and Saint Elizabeth".
+This 'Anthem' is almost certainly Eterne laudis lilium considering its acrostic ELISABETH REGINA ANGLIE ('Elizabeth Queen of England') and its references to both Mary and Elizabeth.

 Fayrfax is reported as being the organist of St Albans Abbey responsible for the music there from 1498 to 1502.
 Fayrfax gained a Mus.B. from Cambridge in 1501, and a Mus.D. in 1504; he later acquired a D.Mus. from Oxford (by incorporation) in 1511.
 He became a member of the Fraternity of St Nicholas in 1502.

 At the beginning of his reign in 1509, Henry VIII granted Fayrfax the annuity of a farm in Hampshire and later made him a 'Poor Knight of Windsor' (with a life-time award of twelve pennies a day) on 10 September 1514.
 He also possessed, and surrendered, two ecclesiastical livings.
 He received payments for clothes for state occasions and for tutoring choirboys.
 From 1516, for four consecutive years, he presented the king with collections of his compositions and received financial rewards.
 In 1520 he led the Chapel Royal in the state visit to France of the Field of the Cloth of Gold.
 He died in 1521, possibly at St. Albans, where he was buried.